mattiaswickberg/1dv600-lab/Documentation/UseCases.md

 #### Main scenario
 1. The person looks up the specific book in system
 2. User requests to borrow book
+3. System checks availability of book
-3. System checks that user has no outstanding fines that blocks borrowing
+4. System checks that user has no outstanding fines that blocks borrowing
-4. System returns book to user
+5. System returns book to user

 #### Secondary scenarios
+##### 3.1 Book is not available
+1. System returns a message that book is not available
-##### 3.1 User has outstanding fines to pay
+##### 4.1 User has outstanding fines to pay
 1. System returns messages that user has to pay fines before borrowing the book.
 2. System gives user options to pay
 3. User pays fines and continues with transaction